Reviewing Better Choice (BTTR) and Its Competitors

 |Better Choice Competitors

-19.0% of Better Choice shares are held by institutional investors.
-Comparatively, 36.3% of shares of all “Beverages” companies are held by institutional investors.
-17.8% of shares of all “Beverages” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+19.0% of Better Choice shares are owned by institutional investors.
+Comparatively, 34.0% of shares of all “Beverages” companies are owned by institutional investors.
+17.1% of shares of all “Beverages” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

 Summary